Guide to Sizing Structural Firefighter Gloves

 INNOTEX gloves offer strong protection for firefighters.
 Designed according to the 2018 NFPA standards, INNOTEX gloves allow dexterity and flexibility while on the job.
 A thick elastic band for the wrist prevents debris from reaching your hands and ensures the gloves stay in place during action.
 The intentional stitching enhances dexterity, giving firefighters easy movement and grip.

 Because INNOTEX glove sizing follows 2018 NFPA sizing guidelines, you can follow the NFPA sizing guidelines for all INNOTEX gloves.
 INNOTEX also created a sizing worksheet — which you can download here — that guides you through the process.
 It depicts a true-to-size hand that you can place your fingers on for measurement.
-INNOTEX gloves are available in all the NFPA designated sizes, so you're sure to find the size you need.
+INNOTEX gloves are available in all the NFPA-designated sizes, so you're sure to find the size you need.

 Download